JackDraak/2016Udemy/OLW-SkyDefender-Redux/Assets/_Scripts/README.txt

 @ lecture 119

+	drop power-ups - double damae and/or fiting rate for 20 seconds? health boost?

 	have enemies test for active player before droppping bombs?

 	the Sky def. needs to be redone for OCD-TIDY but seems to be 100% nominal at this point.